BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_readme.rst

 5. Create a review request on phabricator

-   1. Login into `phabricator.kde.org <https://phabricator.kde.org/>`_ with your identity account.
+   1. Login into `phabricator`_ with your identity account.
    2. Go to differential.
-   3. Upper-right --> "Star" menu --> Create Review Request
+   3. Upper-right --> "Star" menu --> Create Review Request.
-   4. Upload the diff you made, select the correct repository(``websites-docs-krita-org``).
+   4. Upload the diff you made, select the correct repository(``websites-docs-krita-org``, easier to find with ``Krita.org Documentation Website``, *make sure you do not select docs-kde-org!*).
    5. Confirm the file is correct.
    6. Then in the next screen:

-        1. Add in Title
+        1. Add in Title/Short Summary.
-        2. Tell us what you changed in the Summary
+        2. Tell us what you changed in the summary.
-        3. (Optional) put your email in the comment if you want attribution
+        3. (Optional) put your email in the comment if you want attribution.
+        4. Phabricator has a system that automatically tags the review request with the Krita Manual team.

 General philosophy
 ------------------

+This is for determining what is an appropriate writing style.
+A writing style, whether we consider its practical or aesthetic qualities, is usually underpinned by a goal or general philosophy.
+What do we want to achieve with the manual, and for whom is the manual meant?

 Demographics and target audience(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~